zipper

 You will have your own names to substitute in for the example-names I have chosen.
 Simply for purposes of illustration, I will use:

 You do not have to replicate my folder-structure; I have concocted one simply for purposes of illustration.
-You can manage your folders any way you like, e.g. you can plunk the ZIP files more deeply nested, you can combine them ... anything you wish.
+You can manage your folders any way you like, e.g. you can keep any of the folders and files more deeply nested, and you don't have to use separate source or destination folders ... you can combine them any way you wish.

 My Procedure

 Before your create a ZIP file for the first time, you need to make any destination folders you may want.
-The zip command will not create them for you.
+The zip command, as presented, will not create them for you.

 ZIP file initial creation